Design your Office Add-ins

 Office Add-ins extend the Office experience by providing contextual functionality that users can access within Office clients.
 Add-ins empower users to get more done by enabling them to access third-party functionality within Office, without costly context switches.

 Your add-in UX design must integrate seamlessly with Office to provide an efficient, natural interaction for your users.
-Take advantage of add-in commands (Office UI extensions) to provide access to your add-in and use the UI elements and best practices that we recommend when you create custom HTML-based UI.
+Take advantage of add-in commands to provide access to your add-in and apply the best practices that we recommend when you create custom HTML-based UI.

 To access the templates, see the Office Add-in UX Design Patterns repo.
 The Adobe Illustrator files are also available; you can download and update them to reflect your own designs.
 You can also copy the code files from the Office Add-in UX design patterns code repo to your add-in project and customize them as needed.